 KEY POINT.
 Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
-Additional information is available in IRS Publications 15 and 957, but qualified professional guidance is also recommended.
+Additional information is available in IRS Publication 15 and IRS Publication 957, but qualified professional guidance is also recommended.

 Box 12.
-Insert the appropriate code and dollar amount in this Box.
-Insert the code letter followed by a space and then insert the dollar amount on the same line within the Box.
-Do not enter more than three codes in this Box.
+Insert the appropriate code and dollar amount in this box.
+Insert the code letter followed by a space and then insert the dollar amount on the same line within the box.
+Do not enter more than four codes in this box.
 If more are needed, use another Form W-2.
 Use capital letters for the codes and remember not to use dollar signs or commas.
-For example, to report a \$3,000 contribution to a section 403(b)(9) taxsheltered annuity, you would report "E 3000.00" in this Box.
+For example, to report a \$3,000 contribution to a Section 403(b) tax-sheltered annuity, you would report "E 3000.00" in this box.
 The codes are as follows:

 - A-This will not apply to church employees.

 - B-This will not apply to church employees.

 - C-You (the church) provided your employee with more than \$50,000 of group term life insurance.
 Report the cost of coverage in excess of \$50,000.
 It should also be included in Box 1 (and in Boxes 3 and 5 for nonminister employees).
-See pp. 21 and 25-26 for additional information.

-- D-Generally not applicable to churches
+- D-Generally not applicable to churches; however, some churches have adopted 401(k) plans and would use this box to report elective deferrals into those plans.

-- E-The church made contributions to a 403(b)(9) plan pursuant to a "salary reduction agreement" on behalf of the employee.
+- E-The church made contributions to a 403(b) plan pursuant to a salary reduction agreement on behalf of the employee.
 Report the amount of the contributions.
 While this amount ordinarily is not reported in Box 1, it is included in Boxes 3 and 5 for nonminister employees since it is subject to Social Security and Medicare taxes with respect to such workers.

 - F-Generally not applicable to churches.

 - G-Generally not applicable to churches.

 - H-Generally not applicable to churches.

 - J-You (the church) are reporting sick pay.
-Show the amount of any sick pay that is not includable in the employee's income because they contributed to the sick pay plan.
+Show the amount of any sick pay that is not includable in the employee's income because he or she contributed to the sick pay plan.

 - K-Generally not applicable to churches.

-- L-You (the church) reimbursed the employee for employee business expenses using the standard mileage rate or the per

-diem rates, and the amount you reimbursed exceeds the amounts allowed under these methods.
-Enter code "L" in Box 12, followed by the amount of the reimbursements that equal the allowable standard mileage or per diem rates.
+- L-You (the church) reimbursed the employee for employee business expenses using the standard mileage rate or the per diem rates, and the amount you reimbursed exceeds the amounts allowed under these methods.
+Enter code L in Box 12, followed by the amount of the reimbursements that equal the allowable standard mileage or per diem rates.
 Any excess should be included in Box 1.
 For nonminister employees, report the excess in Boxes 3 (up to the Social Security wage base) and 5 as well.
-Do not include any per diem or mileage allowance reimbursements for employee business expenses in Box 12 if the total reimbursements are less than or equal to the amount deemed substantiated under the IRS-approved standard mileage rate or per diem rates (62.5 cents per mile in 2023).
+Do not include any per diem or mileage allowance reimbursements for employee business expenses in Box 12 if the total reimbursements are less than or equal to the amount deemed substantiated under the IRS-approved standard mileage rate or per diem rates.

-- M, N-Generally not applicable to churches. - P-Generally not applicable to churches. - Q-Generally not applicable to churches. - R-Report employer contributions to a medical savings account on behalf of the employee.
-Any portion that is not excluded from the employee's income also should be included in Box 1. - S-Report employee salary reduction contributions to a SIMPLE retirement account.
-However, if the SIMPLE account is part of a 401(k) plan, use code D. - T-Report amounts paid (or expenses incurred) by an employer for qualified adoption expenses furnished to an employee under an adoption assistance program. - V-Generally not applicable to churches. - W-Report employer contributions to a health savings account (HSA).
-Include amounts the employee elected to contribute using a cafeteria plan. - Y-It is no longer necessary to report deferrals under a Section 409A nonqualified deferred compensation plan in Box 12 using code Y.
+- M, N-Generally not applicable to churches.

+- P Not applicable to churches.

+- Q-Generally not applicable to churches.

+- R-Report employer contributions to a medical savings account on behalf of the employee.
+Any portion that is not excluded from the employee's income also should be included in Box 1.

+- S-Report employee salary reduction contributions to a SIMPLE individual retirement account.
+However, if the SIMPLE account is part of a 401(k) plan, use code D.

+T-Report amounts paid (or expenses incurred) by an employer for qualified adoption expenses furnished to an employee under an adoption assistance program that are not included in Box 1.